Skip to content

 How do you start using Airbnb for your Business?

-Why is it beneficial for property owners and managers to list their property on Airbnb's platform?
-How can it help them grow, and what possibilities does it create?
+Why is it beneficial for property owners and managers to start listing their property on Airbnb's platform?
+How can it help them grow their business, and what possibilities does it create?

 It really did start with an airbed

-A long, long time ago, when dinosaurs still roamed the earth… OK let’s be a little more accurate: A long time ago, when Booking.com was a new thing, and Airbnb wasn’t a thing at all, smaller hotel and apartment owners had to reach out to the world from their own marketing resources, and those didn’t stretch very far.
+A long time ago, when Booking.com was a new thing, and Airbnb wasn’t a thing at all, smaller hotel and apartment owners had to reach out to the world from their own marketing resources, and those didn’t stretch very far.
 Expedia came along in 1996, as a subsidiary of Microsoft, followed rapidly by other Online Travel Agents such as TripAdvisor, and Agoda.
-Then in 2008 AirBedandBreakfast.com was started, literally with the idea of renting out one air mattress in a San Francisco apartment.
+Then in 2008 AirBedandBreakfast.com was started by friends Brian Chesky and Joe Gebbia, with the idea of renting out one air mattress in a San Francisco apartment.
 The company has grown a little bit since then.
+What the duo discovered was a model which could be applied anywhere, and was scalable.
+From the smallest apartment, to country cottages, to high rise apartments - guests like the feeling of being ‘at home’ and in control of their environment.
+Airbnb properties often provide amenities that are less hotel-like and more home-like, such as kitchen facilities, unique and personalised decorative elements, and good internet connectivity.
+What’s more, costs for an Airbnb are frequently lower than a hotel stay, or offer ‘more bang for your buck’ than an average hotel room.

 The win-win approach